scottstirling/btc-docker/README.md

 From the container's parent host one can use the docker exec command to start an interactive ssh session between the host and the root user on the running container.
 Note: any changes made to a running container will be lost when it is shut down, unless the container itself is exported and saved (which can be done but is not described here; please see docker help for more info if interested).

-Using docker exec to obtain a bash shell into the container locally:
+Using docker exec to obtain a bash shell into the container locally, then can su - bitcoin:
 ```
 $ docker exec -it btc-docker_btc-docker_1 bash
-root@647d2c17a604:/tmp#
+root@647d2c17a604:/tmp# su - bitcoin
+bitcoin@647d2c17a604:~$
 ```

 ### VPN Note